Last updated on November 29th, 2022

 Buy from Amazon.co.uk

-The Burgon & Ball GTS/CGGA RHS Topiary Trimming Shears are perfect for smaller and medium topiary such as spirals, cones and balls rather than larger hedges or very large topiary.
+The Burgon & Ball GTS/CGGA RHS Topiary Trimming Shears are perfect for smaller and medium topiary such as spirals, cones and balls rather than larger hedges or large topiary plants.

-The fully metallic shears are hand-forged ensuring that you experience the comfort and the ease of using sharp blades.
-These 38.4 x 19 x 6.4 cm shears can be used for many garden activities including lawn edging so you can get more use out of them.
+The fully metallic shears are hand-forged, ensuring that you experience the comfort and ease of using sharp blades.
+These compact shears can be used for many other garden trimming needs, including lawn edging, so you can get more use out of them.

-Even though they are made of metal, the shears are light weighing in at 339g.
+Even though they are made of metal, the shears are light, weighing in at only 339g.
 You can easily manoeuvre with them even while using one hand.
-The RHS endorsed shears come with a 10-year guarantee too.
-This is clear evidence that the shears are of reliable quality so you are assured to get good value for money.
+The RHS-endorsed shears come with a 10-year guarantee, too so you can’t really go wrong with them.
+This is clear evidence that the shears are of reliable quality, so you are assured of getting good value for money.

 Pros